FAQs

 What types of therapy do you offer for adults?

-We offer a range of evidence-based therapies tailored to individual needs, including:
+Therapists working with Collywobbles offer a range of evidence-based approaches tailored to individual needs, including:

-• Cognitive Behavioural Therapy (CBT) – for anxiety, depression, trauma, OCD, and more.
+Cognitive Behavioural Therapy (CBT) – often used to support anxiety, depression, trauma, OCD, and more

-• Eye Movement Desensitization and Reprocessing (EMDR) – for processing trauma and distressing experiences.
+Eye Movement Desensitisation and Reprocessing (EMDR) – supporting the processing of trauma and distressing experiences

-• Creative and Expressive Therapies – incorporating art, movement, and play for self-exploration and healing.
+Creative and Expressive Approaches – incorporating art, movement, and play to support self-exploration and healing

-• Person-Centered and Psychodynamic Approaches – for deeper emotional processing and self-awareness.
+Person-Centred and Psychodynamic Approaches – supporting deeper emotional processing and self-awareness

-We take a whole-person approach, working with mind, body, and nervous system to support healing and resilience.
+Many therapists take a whole-person approach, working with the mind, body, and nervous system to support healing and resilience.

 How do I know if therapy is right for me?